CaffeinatedCarter/untitled-emerald-project/README.md

 ## Wish List
 ### Big changes
-### Additions
-### Tweaks
 * Removing unnecessary dialogue (press A to HM, picking up items, Nurse Joy dialogue can happen over cutscene, etc.)
 * Gyms should be a gauntlet.
 Set style only, can't exit without restarting trainers.
 Move Jim outside blocking the door to confirm the gauntlet.
 * HM items?
 Field moves?
 * There should be a way to rapid level up Pokémon.
 6 levels per gym badge unlocked.
 Beating Brawly unlocks this.
 Up to 60 after beating Elite 4 once.
 Up to 100 after beating a second time.
   *  Is this something that happens on the PC?
-* Lower the encounter rate on water overall
-* Fix Feebas spawning (mirror ORAS!)
-* Every time you pick up an item, you get the Pokéball as an item.
-Different balls for different rarity of items (Nugget → Great Ball, etc)
 * Cut trees and rocks smashed should not respawn on exiting area.
 Maybe should be on a timer?
 Only in the overworld and not in caves?
 * Nuzlocke/Randomizer/Challenge mode.

+### Additions
+* Every time you pick up an item, you get the Pokéball as an item.
+Different balls for different rarity of items (Nugget → Great Ball, etc)

+### Tweaks
+* Prompt to repel
 * Fly point to the Berry Master's house?
 Potentially flying to routes in general?
 * Change the money system a little.
 Implement Mystery Dungeon-esque banking and blacking out wipes your cash reserves.
 Have shops call from your "credit" so it doesn't affect much.
 * Normalize losing to trainers.